The skill and the staying power for success.

-But what really sets us apart is our zeal, tenacity and sheer guts.
-As a niche, boutique operation, we can channel our expertise into painstakingly mapping out the most maddening of molecules, and creating the most complex carbohydrate compounds.
+Despite this size, we are a niche, boutique operation, and what really sets us apart is our zeal, tenacity, and sheer guts.
+We channel our expertise into painstakingly mapping out the most maddening of molecules, and creating the most complex carbohydrate compounds.
 As we’ve proved time and time again, we don’t give up until we get there.

 - Custom synthesis of carbohydrates, small molecules and lead drug candidates